Trauma-Informed Design & Research Training

 Stress or distress does show up in research or co-design sessions.
 When teams aren’t equipped to handle these moments, it can lead to loss of trust, ethical risk, disengagement, and unnecessary emotional strain on staff.

-Teams will learn to recognise stress and activation in professional settings, design safer engagement processes, respond appropriately when distress arises, and apply trauma-informed principles to their own work context through co-creating a charter.
+Teams learn to recognise stress and activation in professional settings, design safer engagement processes, and respond with clarity and care when distress arises.
+Learning is applied directly to the team’s own context through co-creating a shared practice charter.

 Teams finish with practical tools they can apply the next day.